stein089/CarND-Vehicle-Detection/writeup_report.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 The implementation performs well using the project video, but there is still plenty of room for improvement.
-The bounding boxes are sometimes too large and sometimges too small, or do only cover the trunk of the cars.
-Further-away-cars are not identified since rather large-scaled versions of the car images were used.
 Since I have a rather old Notebook, running the pipeline takes pretty long and thus, only a greatly limited number of parameter combinations was evaluated.

-* Training a more advanced classifier like a non-linear SVM or a Neuronal Network could improve the classification abilities.
+** Pipeline imperfection**
+* The bounding boxes are sometimes too large and sometimges too small, or do only cover the trunk of the cars.
+* Further-away-cars are not identified since rather large-scaled versions of the car images were used.
 * The pipeline might fail in exotic situations which it was not trained for.
 E.g. special shaped cars (trucks, motorcycles, etc), in special environments (tunnels, difficult lightning conditions, rain, snow, night).
 * Other than that the pipeline is likely to fail on very curvey or mountainous roads since the area of interest might not be in the right place here.
-As already mentioned, the proposed approach does not detect very far away vehicles (e.g. on a curvy road).
+* As already mentioned, the proposed approach does not detect very far away vehicles (e.g. on a curvy road).

+**Possible Future Work**
+* Training a more advanced classifier like a non-linear SVM or a Neuronal Network could improve the classification abilities.
 * A nice approach would be to implement a prediction of detected vehicles for future frames e.g., using a linear model and track them over time.
-Another idea is to improve the classifier in order to detect and classify different kind of vehicles (bikes, cars, trucks, ..), or also pedestrians.
+* Another idea is to improve the classifier in order to detect and classify different kind of vehicles (bikes, cars, trucks, ..), or also pedestrians.
+* One improvment might be to weight the heatmaps of the sliding windows, where the weight decreases with the age of the corresponding heatmap